Microsimulations of demographic changes in England and Wales under different EU referendum scenarios: Introduction

-The debate over Britain's possible exit from the European Union (Brexit) in the run-up to the referendum on 23 June 2016 has brought up several questions about the changing demographics of the country and their implications.
-The rich multiethnic, multicultural structure of the UK society has been historically shaped by several waves of economically motivated migrations, the last of which began after the accession of Eastern European countries to the EU in 2004.
+The debate over Britain's possible exit from the European Union (Brexit) in the run-up to the referendum on 23 June 2016 has brought up several questions about the changing demographics of the country and their socioeconomic implications.
+The rich multiethnic, multicultural structure of the UK society has been historically shaped by several waves of economically motivated migration, the last of which began after the accession of Eastern European countries to the EU in 2004.
 Similarly, the referendum decision will influence its future composition through population shifts in migration patterns between Britain and the rest of the EU.

-In this work we consider a range of scenarios for England and Wales (E\&W) covering different referendum outcomes and subsequent relationships with the EU.
-To this end, we perform stochastic microsimulations~\cite{Orcutt,Morand,Zagheni,Duleep,Andreassen} of a realistic population and life stories of its 5 million individual members from 1991 to 2041, based on the UK Censuses, International Passenger Survey and Labour Force Survey conducted by the Office for National Statistics (ONS).
-The scenarios involve different patterns of migration of native British and EU immigrants.
+In this work we compare the impact of different policy scenarios on the England and Wales (E\&W) demographics, covering different referendum outcomes and subsequent relationships with the EU described in the next section.
+To this end, we perform microsimulations~\cite{Orcutt,Morand,Zagheni,Duleep,Andreassen} of a representative sample of E\&W population (stratified by age, sex and ethnicity) tracking individual histories (births, pregnancies, path-dependent migration and deaths) of its members from 1991 to 2041 and varying their migration patterns after Brexit.
+The initial state and stochastic processes driving its dynamics are calibrated against data taken from the UK Censuses, birth and death registrations, International Passenger Survey and Labour Force Survey conducted by the Office for National Statistics (ONS), as described in detail in Sec.\,\ref{sec:mod-quant}.
+We analyse the implications of the scenarios for the future age, sex and ethnic structure of E\&W population, and estimate its basic socioeconomic indicators in Sec.\,\ref{sec:results}.